raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 - `ETLOutput` records the produced statistical-weights version for downstream nodes.
 - Failed run does not replace existing published weights.
 - Concurrent run for the same output scope is rejected.
-- Scheduled first-workday run creates exactly one run for the scope.
+- Scheduled first-workday run creates exactly one run per program scope.

 ### Permission Tests